Glench/fuzzyset.js/README.rst

 Construction Arguments
 ----------------------

- - iterable: An iterable that yields strings to initialize the data structure with
+ - array: An array of strings to initialize the data structure with
- - use_levenshtein: Whether or not to use the levenshtein distance to determine the match scoring.
+ - useLevenshtein: Whether or not to use the levenshtein distance to determine the match scoring.
 Default: True
- - gram_size_lower: The lower bound of gram sizes to use, inclusive (see Theory of operation).
+ - gramSizeLower: The lower bound of gram sizes to use, inclusive (see Theory of operation).
 Default: 2
- - gram_size_upper: The upper bound of gram sizes to use, inclusive (see Theory of operation).
+ - gramSizeUpper: The upper bound of gram sizes to use, inclusive (see Theory of operation).
 Default: 3

 Methods
 -------